orbit-love/community-js-reddit-orbit/README.md

 npx @orbit-love/reddit --comments --subreddit=javascript
 ```

+### Timeframe

 By default this will get the last 24 hours worth of activity, but this can be explicitly overridden:

 ```
 npx @orbit-love/reddit --posts --subreddit=javascript --hours=12
 ```

+### Filtering

+You can pass in a `--filter=term` flag to filter the results by a single term.

+* For posts this will match if the post title, url or body text contain the term.
+* For comments this will match if it was left on a post with a title containing the term, or the comment itself contains the term.

 ## GitHub Actions Automation Setup